Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: Introduction

 \subsection{Structure of the Paper}

 The structure of the paper is as follows.
 In Section \ref{Section: Higher Cat Review} we review the basic theory of pseudocones, as they form a central technical backbone of the paper.
 We also introduce the category $\PC(F)$ of pseudocones of a pseudofunctor $F:\Cscr^{\op} \to \fCat$ in this section.
 As shown in \cite{GeneralGeoffThesis}, this gives a pseudolimit for $F$ in $\fCat$.
-We also discuss why the lax version of this construction is more poorly behaved and why this necessitates working with pseudonatural transformations and not just lax or oplax transformations in this paper.
-Additionally, we give a detailed study of the limits which appear in the psuedocone categories $\PC(F)$.
+We also discuss why the lax version of this construction is more poorly behaved and why this necessitates working with pseudonatural transformations and not just lax or oplax transformations in this paper; in particular, we discuss how the lax limit construction in $\fCat$ does \emph{not} lift to $\fTan$, but the pseudolimit construction does (cf. Theorem \ref{Thm: Pseudolimits in Tancat}).
+Additionally, we give a detailed study of the limits which appear in the pseudocone categories $\PC(F)$.

-In Section \ref{Section: Eq Tan Cats} we review the basic theory of tangent categories as developed by Cockett and Cruttwell before taking the rest of the section to prove the first result main results of the paper as expressed in the following two theorems.
+In Section \ref{Section: Eq Tan Cats} we review the basic theory of tangent categories as developed by Cockett and Cruttwell before taking the rest of the section to prove the first main results of the paper as expressed in the following two theorems.
 Both these theorems rely on our first key definition: that of a tangent indexing functor (cf. Definition \ref{Defn: tangent pre-equivariant indexing functor}).

 \begin{Theorem}[{cf. Theorem \ref{Thm: Pre-Equivariant Tangent Category}}] Let $F\colon \Cscr^{\op} \to \fCat$ be a tangent indexing functor.
 Then the category $\PC(F)$ is a tangent category. \end{Theorem} \begin{Theorem}[{cf. Theorem \ref{Thm: Tangent objects in Bicat Hom category are tangent indexing functors}}] Let $\Cscr$ be a $1$-category and consider the $2$-category $\Bicat(\Cscr^{\op},\fCat)$.
 Then a tuple $(F,T,p,\operatorname{add},0,\ell,c)$ in $\Bicat(\Cscr^{\op},\fCat)$ is a tangent object in the sense of \cite[Definition 3.2]{Marcello} if and only if $F\colon \Cscr^{\op} \to \fCat$ is a tangent indexing functor. \end{Theorem}